infotexture/dita-bootstrap/README.md

 By default, the plug-in uses the `partial` option to include the current topic in the ToC along with its parents, siblings and children.
 As with the default HTML5 plug-in, the `full` option can also be used to generate a complete ToC for the entire map, or `none` to disable the table of contents entirely.

-As of version 5.3.1, the plug-in provides four new options to style the table of contents navigation with the Bootstrap [list group][7] component and [nav][7] component.
+As of version 5.3.1, the plug-in provides six new options to style the table of contents navigation with the Bootstrap [list group][7] component , [nav][16] component and [collapsible][17] menus

 - `list-group-full` – Styled full ToC within a Bootstrap list group
 - `list-group-partial` – Partial ToC with the current topic, parents, siblings, and children in a list group
 - `nav-pill-full` – Styled full ToC using Bootstrap nav-pills
 - `nav-pill-partial` – Partial ToC with the current topic, parents, siblings, and children using Bootstrap nav-pills
+- `collapsible` – Styled full ToC with collapsible list elements

 To use these options, pass the desired value to the `dita` command via the `--nav-toc` parameter: